MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 * * *

-The next section illustrates a simple code sample that incorporates bots conversation events into a Teams application.

 ## Sample code

-The following table provides the sample code for Teams bots conversation events:
+The following table provides a simple code sample that incorporates bots conversation events into a Teams application:

 | Sample | Description | .NET Core |
 |--------|------------- |---|